How to Get Into Georgia Tech - Admission Requirements

 3. What Is the Average SAT and ACT Score for Georgia Tech?

-The median SAT score of admitted Georgia Tech first-year students is between 1370 and 1550 out of 1600.
-Meanwhile, the median ACT score of admitted Georgia Tech first-year students lands between 31 and 35 out of 36.
+The median SAT score of admitted Georgia Tech first-year students is 1470.
+The average SAT score tends to land between 1370 and 1530 out of 1600.
+Meanwhile, the median ACT score of admitted Georgia Tech first-year students is 33.

 4. Is Georgia Tech an Elite College?